 Most of the foods you eat are incomplete proteins.
 This is why you need to eat rice with beans or peanut butter with whole grain bread.
 Eating these food combinations creates complete protein meals, because each food contains the amino acids that the other is missing.

-It’s not always necessary to consume complete proteins.
+Even though complete proteins are important, it’s not always necessary to consume complete proteins.
 Since each amino acid does something specific for the body, sometimes you only need to increase your intake of those specific aminos.
-In fact, that’s why pre-workout, intra-workout, and post-workout supplements are formulated the way they are.
-Each one is designed with specific amino acids that are helpful in specific situations.
+In fact, that’s why pre-workout, intra-workout, and post-workout protein supplements are formulated the way they are.
+Each supplement is designed with specific amino acids that are helpful in these specific situations.

 Let’s look at BCAAs for example.

-BCAAs contain three amino acids.
-They contain leucine, isoleucine, and valine.
+BCAAs contain three amino acids: leucine, isoleucine, and valine.

-These amino acids help your body’s muscles in a couple of ways.
-First, they improve your body’s ability to use energy, making it more efficient while working out.
-Second, they restore the aminos your body’s muscles use for energy so that they are still full when they’d normally be empty.
-Third, they help improve the healing process so you don’t take as much time to recover.
+The amino acids in these proteins help your body’s muscles in a couple of ways.
+First, they improve your body’s ability to use energy, making your workout more efficient.
+Second, these amino acids restore the protein that your body’s muscles use for energy to refill them when they’d normally be empty.
+Third, these amino acids help improve your recovery by minimizing the healing process so you don’t take as much time to recover.